Frequently Asked Questions: Access-on-Demand

 - zTrip (AOD): App or call 303-288-1388.
 App ID format: BOU + Access-a-Ride ID.
 Call-in: use Access-a-Ride ID (no BOU).

-- Keep your phone’s operating system and the provider apps updated to the latest version.
+- Keep the phone’s operating system and the provider apps updated to the latest version or allow automatic updates

-- Allow Location Services and Notifications for Uber/Lyft so drivers can find you and you receive trip updates.
+- Allow Location Services and Notifications for Uber/Lyft so drivers are able to locate and message

 - Add a secondary payment method (credit/debit/PayPal) so the subsidy applies and remaining fares can be charged.